mrtnrdl/.dotfiles/README.md

 - terminator: terminal emulator configuration
 - tmux: terminal multiplexing
 - vim: config for *v*i *im*proved.
+- weechat: A irc client for the command line
 - zsh: zshell settings and aliases

 ## managing and syncing